A Markov Random Field model for Hypergraph-based Machine Learning: Data-generating processes for hypergraphs

-\textbf{Underlying distribution of $\X_{\V}$ and $\X_{\E}$.} We model the underlying distribution of $\X_{\V}$ and $\X_{\E}$ based on the incidence graph, following the literature of graph signal processing~\cite{kalofolias2017large,dong2016learning,chepuri2017learning,pu2021learning}.
-Specifically, under the assumption of smoothness on a graph\footnote{Here smoothness means connected nodes have similar values.}, the distribution of node features can be modelled by a multivariate Gaussian distribution whose covariance matrix is the pseudoinverse of the corresponding graph Laplacian matrix.
-In our incidence graph, nodes are connected to their corresponding hyperedges and by the smoothness prior in Section~\ref{subsec:hsp} they all have similar features.
-Therefore the underlying distribution of $\X_\V$ and $\X_\E$ can be modelled as:
+It can be shown that the distribution of features can be modelled by a multivariate Gaussian distribution whose covariance matrix is the pseudoinverse of the corresponding incidence graph Laplacian matrix.
+Therefore the conditional distribution of $P([\mX_\gH^\top]_{k} \mid \mH)$ can be modelled as:

-where $\LL_{\hH}^{\dagger}$ is the pseudoinverse of $\LL_{\hH}$.
-As $\LL_{\hH}$ is uniquely associated with $\hH$, the relationship between $\X_{\V}$ and $\hH$ is captured by Eq.~(\ref{eq:gaussian}).
-The probabilistic model is summarised in Figure~\ref{fig:pf_pipeline} (panel b).
-In the following section, we use Eq.~(\ref{eq:gaussian}) as the foundation to design the inference framework.
+where $\mL_{\gH}^{\dagger}$ is the pseudoinverse of $\mL_{\gH}$.
+As $\mL_{\gH}$ is uniquely associated with $\mH$, the relationship between $\mX_{\V}$ and $\mH$ is captured by~\Cref{eq:gaussian}.
+We name the model introduced in~\Cref{eq:gaussian} as the HMRF, which is analogous to the concept of Markov random field used to model the graph generation process, as they share the same analytical form~\cite{doi:10.1137/21M1395351, zhu2003semi}.